Uniqueness of the fixed point of nonexpansive semidifferentiable maps: Introduction

 In particular, a central problem is to give conditions allowing one to check whether a given fixed point is globally unique, and whether all the orbits of the maps converge to it.

 This problem was considered by Nussbaum in~\cite{nussbaum88}, who gave general conditions in the case of differentiable maps.
-Several results in~\cite{nussbaum88}, show, in various settings, that a given fixed point of the map is globally unique as soon as the derivative of the map at this fixed point does not have any non-trivial fixed point, provided some mild compactness condition is satisfied.
-Similarly, the global geometric convergence of all the orbits of the map to this fixed point is guaranteed if the spectral radius of the same derivative is strictly less than one.
-Analogous results are derived in~\cite{nussbaum88} for non-linear eigenvectors.
+Several results in~\cite{nussbaum88}, show, in various settings, that a given fixed point of the map is globally unique as soon as the differential of the map at this fixed point does not have any nontrivial fixed point, provided some mild compactness condition is satisfied.
+Similarly, the global geometric convergence of all the orbits of the map to this fixed point is guaranteed if the spectral radius of the same differential is strictly less than one.
+Analogous results are derived in~\cite{nussbaum88} for nonlinear eigenvectors.

 In a number of applications, including the ones arising from control and games, differentiability assumptions turn out to be too restrictive, since Bellman or Shapley operators are typically nonsmooth (smoothness being related to the uniqueness of the optimal action).
 However, such operators often satisfy a weaker condition, {\em semidifferentiability}, which was first introduced by Penot~\cite{penot}, and which has become a basic notion in variational analysis, see in particular the book by Rockafellar and Wets~\cite{rock98}.